Building a connected strategy

-Regular readers will recognise some of the thinking from the Marketing in the Connected Age research that we conducted in partnership with the WFA, and our Social Brands ebook, but this new presentation brings together a few of their different ideas in one convenient deck (you can download the PDF by clicking here).
+Regular readers will recognise some of the thinking from the Marketing in the Connected Age research that we conducted in partnership with the WFA, and our Social Brands ebook, but this new presentation brings together a few of their different ideas in one convenient deck (you can download the PDF here).

 The presentation focuses on the 4Ps of ‘connected marketing’ – check out the SlideShare above for full details, or read on for a short summary:

 At its core, social isn’t about content, reach, technology, or likes; social is about connecting with people.
 Conveniently, this is actually what all marketing should be about though: understanding what people want, need, and desire, and identifying ways to deliver that in order to achieve our mutual goals.

 That was sometimes tricky in the broadcast-centric marketing model, because brands had limited opportunities to hear back from their audiences.
 However, social has turned that challenge upside down.
 Marketers today have almost too much information, and the challenge has evolved into being able to make sense of all the information we have at our disposal, rather than trying to find it.

 The answer to that challenge?
 Use social listening to understand your audience’s lives, interests and motivations, not just to track what your audience is saying about your brand.